RasJazz/DSH_SHELL/README.md

 - xsh_shell.h: Header file for the shell
 - main.cpp: Main source file that takes user input and calls appropriate function.
 - execute_file.cpp: Source file for executeFile function.
 This file houses the logic for opening files using the shell.
 - start_process.cpp: Source file for startProcess function.
-This files houses the logic for chaining shell commands together and establishes a pipe between them.
+This file houses the logic for chaining shell commands together and establishes a pipe between them.
 - testdir: Test directory that houses a sample program to run in `dsh`.
 - testdir/sample_program: Sample program that lets users enter their name or quit.